City College of San Francisco: Diego Rivera

-Frederick E. Olmsted
+Frederick Olmsted Jr.

-Frederick E. Olmsted's 1941 Theory and Science mural is located at CCSF's Ocean Campus in the Science Hall's west entrance.
+Frederick Olmsted Jr.'s 1941 Theory and Science mural is located at CCSF's Ocean Campus in the Science Hall's west entrance.
 This is two 12′ x 8′ tempera fresco murals and depicts a range of careers in the sciences, featuring men, women and people of color doing things such as viewing bacteria through a microscope, conducting field research, and excavating dinosaur remains.
 Olmsted also created two large, limestone sculptures of Leonardo da Vinci and Thomas Edison heads that are on display in the Ocean Campus middle courtyard.
 The giant Leonardo da Vinci and Thomas Edison heads were created in 1940 as part of the Golden Gate International Exposition's Art in Action exhibition and later given to CCSF for care and display.

 Beniamino Bufano

 Beniamino Bufano was a California-based Italian American sculptor, best known for his large-scale monuments representing peace.
 Bufano's sculpture Saint Francis of the Guns of 1968 stands at San Francisco City College in front of the Science Building.
 It is a statue of Saint Francis of Assisi—San Francisco's namesake—made from melted-down guns mixed with bronze to prevent rust from the city's dampness; this work was inspired by that year's assassinations of Martin Luther King Jr. and Robert F. Kennedy.
 The sculpture is of a 9-ft tall figure of a robed Catholic saint, his arms spread in peaceful greeting.
 On his robe, Bufano created a mosaic tile mural showing the glowing heads of four of America's assassinated leaders: Abraham Lincoln, Martin Luther King Jr., Robert Kennedy and John F. Kennedy.
 This was one of Bufano's last works before he died.